Driver Seized In Colorado In Route 9W Crash That Critically Injured Bergen County Teens

 Luke Stein, 18, was seized on a fugitive-from-justice warrant shortly after noon on Oct.
 14 by police at Colorado University in Boulder, where he attends school, records show.

+Stein -- who's a volunteer firefighter in Alpine and Demarest -- had his vehicle's blue-and-white emergency warning lights on when he deliberately rear-ended the victims' car on Route 9W in Alpine just after midnight Sunday, Oct.
+10, Bergen County Prosecutor Mark Musella said.

+Their Honda Pilot sped off and a short time later rolled and crashed into the woods in front of the Montammy Golf Club in Alpine, they said.

-Two Tenafly teens were critically injured and two others were severely injured in the crash just after midnight Monday, Oct.
-10. A fifth was seriously injured.
+Two Tenafly teens were critically injured and two others were severely injured.
+A fifth was seriously injured.

-The group had just left a Sunday night birthday party when they became involved in an incident with the occupants of at least two other vehicles on 9W, multiple sources said.

-Investigators believe the group's vehicle collided with another, which witnesses said was equipped with what was described as blue flashing lights.
+Stein was headed home when he received an emergency alert on his firefighter pager to respond to the golf club for a motor vehicle accident.

+"He responded to Alpine Fire/EMS headquarters and returned to the scene with emergency personnel," the complaint says.

 One parent called it a "hostile chase w[ith] violent intentions" and "not kids racing."